basho/basho_docs/source/languages/en/riak/ops/advanced/strong-consistency.md

 Like Riak's [[active anti-entropy]] subsystem, strong consistency integrity checking utilizes [Merkle trees](http://en.wikipedia.org/wiki/Merkle_tree) that are persisted on disk.
-All peers in an ensemble, i.e. all leaders and followers, maintain their Merkle trees and update those trees in the event of most strongly consistent operations.
+All peers in an ensemble, i.e. all leaders and followers, maintain their own Merkle trees and update those trees in the event of most strongly consistent operations.
 Those updates can happen synchronously or asynchronously, depending on the configuration.

 While integrity checking takes place automatically in Riak, there are important aspects of its behavior that you can configure.
 See the